FKnottenbelt/Intro-to-Ruby/README.md

-Excercises for the book "Introduction to Programming with Ruby" for Launch School.
+Exercises for the book "Introduction to Programming with Ruby" for Launch School.